RhinoRapscallion/RhinoPlayer/README.md

-Music Player Wrotten with QT
+Music Player Written with QT